pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 ## The First Law
 ---

->A robot may not injure a human being or through inaction, allow a human being to come to harm.
+>A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 {:class='blog-blockquote'}

-One of the fascinating part I like about implementing these laws is how do we convert these statements into something that a computer or a robot can understand.
+One of the fascinating parts I like about implementing these laws is how we convert these statements into something that a computer or a robot can understand.
 The first law statement raises questions such as, *What is an injury?*, *What does inaction mean?* and *How do we define harm?*
-But, the most important question, *How do we define a human being?*
+But, the most crucial question, *How do we define a human being?*

-Of course, a dictionary would give a good definition to all these terms.
-But, upto what extent should we extend our search parameters.
+Of course, a dictionary would define all these terms well.
+But, up to what extent should we extend our search parameters.
-For example, when a *human being* is about to be injured or harmed a robot must not allow this to happen.
+For example, when a *human being* is about to be injured or harmed, a robot must not allow this to happen.
-Injury and harm comes in various types.
-Humans are capable of harming other human beings and at the same time capable of harming themselves.
+Injury and harm come in various types.
+Humans are capable of harming other human beings and, at the same time, capable of harming themselves.
 *Human beings* can harm themselves voluntarily in the short term by playing sport or long term by consuming illicit substances.
-But, isn't procrastination a harmful behaviour too?
+But isn't procrastination a harmful behaviour too?
 Aren't some thoughts harmful as well?

 I think we can simplify this problem.
-We consider our robots have visual recepters a.k.a. eyes and the robot AI can process all the images.
+We consider our robots have visual receptors, a.k.a. eyes, and the robot AI can process all the images.
 We can train the robot to identify and interpret certain human behaviours as harmful.
 We can also train the robot to continuously monitor the environment to detect any potential harm to any human nearby.